uchimanajet7/tlc/README.md

 # tlc
-This tool can clean up the list output from `OneTab` of chrome expansion.
+This tool can clean up the list output from `OneTab` of Google Chrome extension.

 see also: